swiftlang/swift-evolution/proposals/0509-swift-sboms-via-swiftpm.md

 * **SBOM signing**: Sign the SBOM cryptographically to link it to an artifact
 * **Hashes**: Add hashes to the SBOM
 * **Easily parsable paths**: Provide some object (JSON, XML, etc) to stdout or stderr that maps the spec(s) requested to the SBOM paths(s) generated.
 For example, `{ "spec": "cyclonedx", "version": "1.9", "output": "some/path/to/cyclonedx-1.9-output.json"}`.
 This makes it easier to parse the paths programmatically and confirm that the SBOMs were generated.
+* **SDKs, frameworks, and others**: Add information to the SBOM about SDKs, frameworks, precompiled headers, vendored binaries.

 ## Appendix

 ### Dependencies Extraction Algorithm